This recipe for mini cherry cheesecake cupcakes is a dessert that I love year round. It’s a great dessert to include on any party dessert table.

 The recipe has everything going for it.
 It’s made with just a few ingredients, is lovely to look at and tastes out of this world.

-Start by making the graham cracker base.
+Start by making the graham cracker crumble crust.
 I used a food processor and combined the butter.
 1/4 cup of sugar and the graham crackers together.

 These are baked for 5 minutes while you prepare the filling.
 Yup, it’s that easy!